For Peer Advisors: Using Grad Planner

 Moving a Course

-To move a course, you have the same options as a student: you can drag and drop the course into a new semester or you can click on the gear and select Move Course.
+To move a course, you have the same options as a student: you can drag and drop the course into a new semester or you can click on the pencil and select Move Course.

 Note the change in credits for each semester.
 The credit totals assume the recommendation will be accepted.
 If the recommendation is rejected, the credit totals will go back to their previous amount.